Vembanad: Boat races

-During the months of August and September, the rivers in and near Kottayam turn into activity and attraction centers due to these boat races, a Kerala Tradition.
-Snake boat races - the lakes and rivers come alive during Onam with this water sport.
-It's a sight to watch oarsmen (about a hundred in one boat), slice their way through the backwaters.
+During the months of August and September, the rivers in and near Kottayam become centres of activity and attraction due to these boat races, a Kerala tradition.
+Snake boat races—the lakes and rivers come alive during Onam with this water sport.

 Lake islands

 The lake has a small island called Pathiramanal, which can be accessed only via a boat.
-Other major attraction is the island of Kakkathuruth.
+Another major attraction is the island of Kakkathuruth.

 Inland transport

-The Vembanad Wetland system has formed an intricate network of estuaries, lagoons and canals which spans over 196 km in the north–south and 29 km in the east–west directions.
+The Vembanad Wetland system has formed an intricate network of estuaries, lagoons and canals that spans over 196 km in the north–south and 29 km in the east–west directions.
 Almost all villages in these areas can be accessed via water transport.
-The major rivers of Muvattupuzha, Meenachil, Pamba and Achencovil rivers, are all navigable up to distances of about 30 km upstream in the tidal reach.
-The Kottappuram–Kollam segment of the west coast canal system has a major chunk passing through the Vembanad Lake and spans a total of 209 km.
-It has been declared as a National Waterway.
+The Muvattupuzha, Meenachil, Pamba and Achencovil rivers are all navigable up to distances of about 30 km upstream in the tidal reach.
+The Kottappuram–Kollam segment of the west coast canal system has a major chunk passing through Vembanad Lake and spans a total of 209 km.
+It has been declared a National Waterway.